 - Apathy: Losing all previous zest and optimism.

-I am not talking about having our ego’s dented by another’s random disrespect.
-We all have people who offend, hurt or make us angry, by their lack of understanding, at some point.
-And we in turn will no doubt do the same to others.
-This issue is about those toxic friends or family members who repetitively bring you down and do immense energetic damage.
-It can be so intense that you know exactly when they are having negative thoughts about you.
+I am not talking about having the ego dented by another’s random disrespect.
+Everyone have people who offend, hurt or make them angry, by their lack of understanding.
+And we in turn will no doubt, unknowingly, do the same to others.
+This issue is about those toxic friends, or family members, who repetitively (and often intentionally) bring us down.

 - Am I taking anything from this friend/relationship?